-As a player, Guardiola spent the majority of his career at Barcelona but also turned out for Brescia, Roma, Al-Ahli and Dorados de Sinaloa.
+As a player, Guardiola spent the majority of his career at Barcelona but also played for Brescia, Roma, Al-Ahli and Dorados de Sinaloa.

-Guardiola's first taste of coaching came as head of Barcelona’s B team in June 2007.
-With Tito Vilanova as his assistant, Guardiola achieved promotion and was quickly catapulted to manager of the senior squad to replace Frank Rijkaard at the end of the 2007/08 season.
+Guardiola's first taste of coaching came as head coach of Barcelona’s B team in June 2007, and he was quickly catapulted to manager of the senior squad the following summer.

-In total he would spend four seasons as manager of the Spanish side, winning 14 trophies across six different competitions before taking a break from football after the 2011/12 campaign came to a close.
+In total he would spend four seasons as manager of the Spanish side, winning 14 trophies across six different competitions before taking a break from football after the 2011/12 campaign.

-Guardiola returned to coaching ahead of 2013/14 to replace Jupp Heynckes at German team Bayern Munich.
-He won three Bundesliga titles on the bounce with silverware also coming via the DFB-Pokal, UEFA Super Cup and FIFA Club World Cup.
+Guardiola returned to coaching ahead of 2013/14 at Bayern Munich.
+He won three Bundesliga titles on the bounce, with silverware also coming via the DFB-Pokal, UEFA Super Cup and FIFA Club World Cup.

-After three years in Munich, the former FIFA World Coach of the Year agreed a move to Man City for the 2016/17 Premier League season.
+After three years in Munich, the former FIFA World Coach of the Year agreed a move to Manchester City for the 2016/17 Premier League season.

 Man City finished third and then, in the next campaign, broke the Premier League record for most consecutive wins, with 18 victories between August and December 2017.